Section 33 bodies: refund claims: common errors

-Most questions involving eligibility are resolved by GABS Team when they receive the claim.
+Most questions involving eligibility are resolved by UBODS Team when they receive the claim.
 Claimants are given a unique number to quote on their claims.
 Some mistakenly believe that this makes them VAT registered.

 Ineligible bodies that may attempt to claim include:

 - joint boards or committees set up by bodies other than local authorities

 - parish meetings (except where they have been given parish council status under the Local Government Acts)

 - purely advisory committees that do not carry out local authority functions

 - organisations that merely obtain financial help from local authorities, and